 At Marietta, we place a lot of emphasis on our instincts.
-In all facets of our business, when faced with a decision, we don’t just look at the trajectory of the industry, we look within.
+In all facets of our business, when faced with a decision, we don’t just look at the trajectory of the industry; we look within.
 Our instincts tell us that good equipment is good equipment – it doesn’t have to be new.
-And our instincts tell us that in many cases the best tools are our hands.
-It still feels right to make the best wine possible and to sell it at a fair price.
+And our instincts tell us that in many cases, the best tools are our hands.
+It feels right to make the best wine possible and to sell it at a fair price.
 Our instincts tell us that being honest, being consistent, working hard, and thinking outside the box is more important than anything else in business.Our cellar crew intuitively knows what we do and why we do it.
 They jump from harvest to barrel work, to bottling, to landscaping without blinking.
 We are hands-on and busy year-round.
 During lunchtime, the crew can be found without fail playing cards in the winter and basketball or soccer in the summer.
 There is a community garden onsite where much time is spent after work producing beautiful fruit and vegetables.
 The majority of the crew has worked with us for over ten years.